HEART BAR RANCH

-Heartbar Ranch is located in Tofield, Alberta, 45 min east of Edmonton.
+Heart Bar Ranch is located in Tofield, Alberta, 45 min south-east of Edmonton.
 We are a working ranch with many facilities available for practice.
 The ranch is also a training facility, we offer horse training, ranch roping practice, clinics, lessons and have limited boarding options available.
 We offer a farrier service as well and have a variety of ranch ropes for sale.
 We are also proud to share our home-raised beef with the community.

 ABOUT Jamie Dodds

 Jamie is fourth generation cattle- and horseman on the Dodds family ranch near Tofield, Alberta.
 Jamie started riding at a young age, as horses were an integral part of the ranch.
 After college, Jamie left the ranch to cowboy at Douglas Lake Ranch.
 For the next 10 years he worked as a cowboy at several large outfits in the Interior of British Columbia: Nicola Ranch, Ashcroft Ranch and the Gang Ranch, as well as at O RO Ranch in Arizona.
 An opportunity arose and Jamie went to Texas to start colts for a cutting horse facility.
 After some time he returned to the ranch to continue ranching, training horses, and to expand his farrier business.

 Jamie has been starting colts and training horses for over 20 years, and has a special interest in the vaquero tradition.
 He starts horses for a variety of disciplines, many of which have become successful in the show pen.
 Jamie enjoys showing a few of his own horses on occasion in working cowhorse, cutting, and reining, as well as participating in ranch rodeos and ranch roping competitions.